Motivating Kids to Be Active

 Anyone who's seen kids on a playground knows that most are naturally physically active and love to move around.
 But what might not be apparent is that climbing to the top of a slide or swinging from the monkey bars can help lead kids to a lifetime of being active.

 As they get older, it can be a challenge for kids to get enough daily activity.
-Reasons include increasing demands of school, a feeling among some kids that they aren't good at sports, a lack of active role models, and busy working families.
+This can be due to:

 And even if kids have the time and the desire to be active, parents may not feel comfortable letting them freely roam the neighborhood as kids did generations ago.
-So their opportunities might be limited.
+So their opportunities to be active might be limited.

-In spite of these barriers, parents can instill a love of activity and help kids fit it into their everyday lives.
+In spite of these barriers, parents can teach a love of physical activity and help kids fit it into their everyday lives.
 Doing so can set healthy patterns that will last into adulthood.

 Benefits of Being Active